gottacatchenall/thesis_proposal/README.md

 # Chapter Three: Optimizing corridor placement against ecological dynamics

-Promoting landscape connectivity is important to mitigate the effects of land-use change on Earth's biodiversity.
+As land-use change has caused many habitats to become fragmented and patchy, promoting landscape connectivity has become of significant interest to mitigate the effects of this change on Earth's biodiversity.
 However, the practical realities of conservation mean that there is a limitation on how much we can modify landscapes in order to do this.
 So what is the best place to put a corridor given a constraint on how much surface-area you can change in a landscape?
 This is the question this chapter seeks to answer.
 Models for inferring corridor locations have been developed, but are limited in that are not developed around promoting some element of ecosystem function, but instead by trying to find the path of least resistance in an existing landscape from a derived resistance surface [@Peterman2018ResRP].
 This chapter proposes a general algorithm for choosing corridor placement to optimize a measurement of ecosystem functioning derived from simulations run on each proposed landscape modification.

 ![fig](./figures/ch3.png){#fig:ch3}